Due to the current county health order, this meeting will be held virtually via Zoom.

 Questions or Comments from the Membership/Community on Non-Agenda items.
 There were no questions or comments from the membership or community.

-Minutes Gay Jones made a motion to adopt the draft minutes for September 24, 2019.
+Minutes Some changes were proposed and accepted to the draft minutes of October 22, 2019.
+Lori Christensen made a motion to adopt the amended draft minutes.
 James Adams seconded the motion.
 The motion was adopted unanimously.

-Treasurer Andrea White (Treasurer) distributed a handout of BRECA profit and loss budget vs. actual so far this year.
-She noted that the BRECA bank balance was $4,570.02.
+Treasurer Andrea White (Treasurer) distributed a handout of BRECA profit and loss, budget vs. actual so far this year.
+She noted that the BRECA bank balance was $4,633.05.

-Membership Jim Morgan reported that two more Welcome Packets were delivered this month, for a total of 43.
+Membership Jim Morgan reported that a total of 51 Welcome Packets have been delivered.